SupportBee/SupportBee-Apps/Hacknight.md

 ### API and App Platform

 We have a JSON REST API.
 It powers our own frontend.
 So it can do whatever our own frontend can do.
 The API docs can be found here https://developers.supportbee.com/api.
 We care about [developer experience](https://www.youtube.com/watch?v=V3rQWpnykyY) so we built an app platform over our API.
 Our platform takes care of all the setup required to use an API.
 For example: Authentication.
 It lets you concentrate on the app itself.
-You can learn more about the platfrom here: https://developers.supportbee.com
+You can learn more about the platform here: https://developers.supportbee.com

 For this HackNight we are opening up our staging environment.